How Much Does an Ultrasound Cost?

-Ultrasound is a noninvasive imaging technology, also known as a sonogram, which uses high-frequency sound waves for deep tissue imaging.
-It helps to evaluate the status of a patient's internal organs.
-Ultrasound measures organ size, detects masses and blockages, evaluates fetal growth, or identifies many other conditions.
+An ultrasound, also known as a sonogram, is a noninvasive imaging technology that uses high-frequency sound waves for deep-tissue imaging.
+It allows providers to get a view of a patient's internal organs, and evaluate their function.
+Ultrasounds can measure organ size, detect masses and blockages, evaluate fetal growth, or identify other internal conditions.

-There is no single answer regarding the cost of an ultrasound scan.
-An ultrasound test cost differs greatly from place to place, however, the average cost of an ultrasound is around $380 but can be as high as $1,000 depending on the procedure you have.
+The cost of an ultrasound scan varies; ultrasound test costs can differ greatly from place to place.
+However, the average cost of an ultrasound is around $380, but can go as high as $1,000 depending on the type of procedure you have.

 What determines the cost of an ultrasound?

-One of the major determinants for the cost of an ultrasound is the type of the ultrasound exam itself, which could be for diagnostic or therapeutic purposes.
-However, sonography cost also varies depending on the location, state and payment options.
-Diagnostic ultrasounds are more expensive than therapeutic ultrasounds.
-Ultrasound scan prices at hospitals are higher than at an outpatient private facility.
+One of the major determinants for the cost of an ultrasound is the type of the ultrasound exam itself.
+Ultrasounds generally fall into one of two categories — diagnostic or therapeutic.
+Sonography cost also can vary depending on the city, state, and payment options.
+Diagnostic ultrasounds are typically more expensive than therapeutic ultrasounds, and ultrasound scan prices at hospitals run higher than they do at private outpatient facilities.

-An ultrasound is a scan that emits high-frequency sound waves into the body, reflecting organs, tissues, or fluids (depending on what is being imaged) into a receiver known as a transducer to create an image.
+An ultrasound emits high-frequency sound waves into the body, reflecting organs, tissues, or fluids (depending on what is being imaged) into a receiver known as a transducer, to create an image.

 What can an ultrasound detect?

-While the most well known use for an ultrasound is to detect pregnancy, it can have an array of other uses.
-An ultrasound can detect other conditions, either as a first-line investigation or to provide additional information about an existing problem.
+While the most well-known use for an ultrasound is to detect pregnancy and monitor fetal development, ultrasounds have a wide array of other uses.
+An ultrasound can detect other conditions and abnormalities, and provide additional information about existing problems.

 - Early pregnancy (including how far along you are)